c-dilks/clas12-env/README.md

 # clas12-env
 This is a [modulefile](https://modules.sourceforge.net/)-based environment setup for CLAS12 software.
 The main branch is deployed on CVMFS for running software at JLab, on the Open Science Grid, or on any supported operating system with CVMFS access.
-The documentation for just using these environment modules has so far been [maintained at this wiki](https://clasweb.jlab.org/wiki/index.php/CLAS12_Software_Environment_@_JLab).

 *Note, the modulefiles and software builds for GEANT4/GEMC used in this environment are [documented separately](https://geant4.jlab.org/node/1) and can be used independently.*